For your comfort, the entire yacht is just for you and your chosen companion/s (plus crew) – nobody else!

 You’ll always get the best price for “Zoe Yacht” owner-direct on this website, no-where else.

-Enhance your private Bosphorus tour on Zoe Yacht with a range of optional extras including drinks, snacks, cakes and flowers available during online booking.
+Enhance your private Bosphorus tour on Zoe Yacht with a range of options (costs extra Euro/TL per person) including meals, drinks, snacks, cakes and flowers or a English-language tour guide available during online reservation.

-We have a fleet of reputable motor-boats in Istanbul ready to offer you for all occasions and group sizes.
+We have a fleet of reliable motor-boats in Istanbul ready to offer you for all occasions and group sizes.

-In any Istanbul tour, it is essential to include a Bosphorus cruise, for the Bosphorus and its shores are by far the most beautiful part of Istanbul, a “garland of waters” bounding and dividing the city and offering incomparable views, nature, geography, history and sightseeing.
+In any Istanbul tour, it’s essential to include a Bosphorus cruise, as the Bosphorus and its shores are by far the most beautiful part of Istanbul, a “garland of waters” bounding and dividing the city and offering incomparable views and places to see including nature, geography, history and sightseeing.

 The Bosphorus has been described in many beautiful ways throughout history by poets, travellers, royals and diplomats.
 Here’s a few of them: